-How to Install Claude Code in 5 Minutes (2026 Beginner's Guide)
+How to Install Claude Code on Windows, macOS & Linux (May 2026 Guide)

-Claude Code went from zero to 1 million monthly searches in under a year.
-If you got here because “everyone is talking about it” and you want to try it yourself, this is your 5-minute setup guide.
+Claude Code went from zero to over 1 million monthly searches in under a year.
+If you got here because “everyone is talking about it” and you want to try it yourself, this is your 5-minute setup guide for any OS.

 Three things to know before we start: